Skip to main content

 Concern

-The homeowner worried that the renovation next door had damaged the indoor control board, and that a costly board replacement was now unavoidable
+The renovation next door seemed to have damaged the indoor control board, making a costly board replacement unavoidable.

 Found